prometheus-community/windows_exporter/README.md

 ## Supported versions

-windows_exporter supports Windows Server versions 2008R2 and later, and desktop Windows version 7 and later.
+`windows_exporter` supports Windows Server versions 2016 and later, and desktop Windows version 10 and 11 (21H2 or later).

 ## Usage